amethyst/amethyst/README.md

 ## Contributing

-Amethyst is a community project that openly welcomes contributions from anyone.
+We are a community project that welcomes contribution from anyone.
 If you're interested in helping out, please read the [CONTRIBUTING.md][cm] file before getting started.
-If you need ideas on what to hack on, see the [Development Roadmap][dr] on our wiki, or search though [our issue tracker][it].
+Don't know what to hack on?
+See the [Development Roadmap][dr] on our wiki, or search though [our issue tracker][it].

 [cm]: ./CONTRIBUTING.md